 Diving Service - $125

-Float / Drop a mooring - Free (Harbormaster will drop it for FREE!!!)
+Float / Drop a mooring - $200 for yearly clients $300 for non client service

 Winter / Spring Services - $60 per season